spheronFdn/documentations/docs/configure-build/get-started.md

 ### Deploy parameters

-ArGo lets you get more control of how you build and deploy your repository
+Spheron lets you get more control of how you build and deploy your repository

 - **Owner**: The organization's name, considered the owner of the deployment.
 Ex: Your Org's name
-- **Branch to Deploy**: The branch of the repository to be deployed in ArGo.
-Ex: master branch
+- **Branch to Deploy**: The branch of the repository to be deployed in Spheron.
+Ex: main, dev, etc
 - **Workspace to Deploy**: A Workspace is how your team will keep GitHub Issues organized.
 You can add any number of GitHub repos into the same Workspace, letting your team benefit from a shared view on all your work

 ### Build parameters

-ArGo doesn't have autodetect framework feature at this moment, so you have to manually enter the site's framework and apply the correct build parameters for your framework.
+Spheron doesn't have autodetect framework feature at this moment, so you have to manually enter the site's framework and apply the correct build parameters for your framework.
 You need to input the parameters manually, either at the initial site deployment stage, or in the site settings after the site has already been deployed.

 Below are the build parameters which you can modify.